shawnlauzon/joatu/README.md

 ### Starting the project

+First download and install all dependencies using `yarn install`.
+Then start the app with `yarn start`.

-All scripts are provided by [Create React App]((https://github.com/facebook/create-react-app/):
+The following scripts are provided by [Create React App]((https://github.com/facebook/create-react-app/):

 #### `yarn start`